phanthom2o4o/Huawei_Zabbix_Templates/README.md

 # Huawei_Zabbix_Templates
-Here are same Zabbix Templates for same Huawei devices like
+Here are same Zabbix 5 EXTRA Templates for same Huawei devices like

-- Switches Series S5700 and Series S6700
+- Switches Series S57xx and Series S67xx
-- Router Series NE20 and Series NE40
+- Router Series NEx0

 Intstall Procedure :

-- For Switches : Just import the template
+- For Template to Optical Modules Info and Template Extra Inventory : Just import the template
-- For NE20/NE40 Routers : First Import the Value Map, after import the template and put the script "asname" on your Zabbix's external script dir ( usually /usr/lib/zabbix/externalscripts on deb/ubuntu install )
+- For Template Net Huawei VRP SNMPv2 - BGP : First Import the BGP ValueMap, after import the template and put the script "asname" on your
+  Zabbix's external script dir ( usually /usr/lib/zabbix/externalscripts on deb/ubuntu install )